-This argument is actually the first step in the process before the question of whether plaintiff received medical treatment.
+This argument is actually the first step in the process before the question of whether the plaintiff received medical treatment.
 But it is the weakest argument to suggest that Frostburg Village is not a health care provider.
 Plaintiff received medical services and monitoring in her rehabilitation exercise sessions.
 As an overnight resident, her stay is with a health care provider.
 It is hard to argue otherwise.

 What about the non-malpractice counts?

 Plaintiff also argued that her breach of contract, consumer protection, and loss of consortium counts should be considered even if the malpractice claim fails.
-We addressed the issue of breach of contract in malpractice cases on Monday that came after this opinion.
-The court agreed with defendant that Plaintiff did not state a cause of action for the breach of contract and the consumer protection count.
+We addressed breach of contract in malpractice cases on Monday that came after this opinion.
+The court agreed with the defendant that the Plaintiff did not state a cause of action for the breach of contract and the consumer protection count.
 (Loss of consortium is a claim that is derivative of a tort claim.)
 But the court made a larger point that was not touched on in the briefs.
 Citing Nichols, the court held that even if a cause of action was stated in those counts, all counts would be arbitrable if the malpractice claim was arbitrable.
 “We believe this result consonant with the efficient administration of justice and, of course, it avoids the piecemeal resolution of controversies.”
-It is hard to argue with the logic of this although, in the real world, the cases would eventually be merged anyway.
+It is hard to argue with the logic of this although, in the real world, the cases would eventually be merged, anyway.

 Maryland Law Is on the Wrong Side of This

 I was listening to a Tim Ferris podcast today where he was interviewing a track coach.
-The coach said the ultimate goal is to take the mystery out of what makes a person fast so that speed is only a litmus test of talent and how hard the athlete works.
+The coach said the goal is to take the mystery out of what makes a person fast so that speed is only a litmus test of talent and how hard the athlete works.

 This is how the law should be, right?
 The best facts win.
 Why should this victim be left without a remedy?
 It is the triumph of form over substance.
 But this is how our legislatures have set up Maryland medical malpractice law.
-We spend so much time in the weeds worrying about this extremely granular nonsense that we lose focus on who really should win.
-Truth, justice and all of that.
+We spend so much time in the weeds worrying about this granular nonsense that we lose focus on who should win.
+Truth, justice, and all of that.
 The Maryland Court of Appeals should take a stand and say we cannot let these details derail an otherwise good claim.
-The Maryland legislature should also work to try to make our malpractice laws a search for what really happened and who, if anyone, is culpable.
+The Maryland legislature should also work to make our malpractice laws a search for what really happened and who, if anyone, is culpable.
 But that is all pie in the sky stuff.
 Plaintiff has an uphill battle in this fight.